1st Lithuanian Dragoon Regiment: War of the Fourth Coalition (1806–1807)

-Napoleonic wars
+Peacetime

-After the Treaties of Tilsit and the cabinet's order of 14 September 1808, regiments were no longer named after their commanders.
-During the Prussian Army's reorganization, the regiment was initially called the East Prussian Dragoon Regiment (Ostpreußisches Dragoner-Regiment), and after the cabinet's order of 14 September 1808, the regiment was called the 3rd Dragoon Regiment.
-The Lithuanian Dragoon Regiment was at first established in Tilžė and Įsrūtis.
+After the Treaties of Tilsit and the cabinet order of 14 September 1808, regiments were no longer named after their commanders.
+During the Prussian Army's reorganisation, the regiment was initially called the East Prussian Dragoon Regiment (Ostpreußisches Dragoner-Regiment), and after the cabinet order of 14 September 1808, the regiment was called the 3rd Dragoon Regiment.
+The Lithuanian Dragoon Regiment was at first garrisoned in Tilsit and Insterburg.